WICG/first-party-sets/README.md

 # First-Party Sets

 This document proposes a new web platform mechanism to declare a collection of related domains as being in a First-Party Set.
-This is a revised version of an explainer [previously published](https://github.com/mikewest/first-party-sets/blob/master/README.md) by
-Mike West.

 # Table of Contents